 How do you get to UX Design?

-About nine years ago the term „UX Design“ didn’t even exist, at that time you were a concepter and most of us did not design plattforms or software.
+About 10 years ago the term „UX Design“ didn’t even exist, at that time you were a concepter and most of us did not design plattforms or software.
 I started within communication design partly in print.
 And I quickly realized, that there is a thin line between „advertising and marketing“ and design as a strategy (Corporate Design, Design Strategy, Art Direction and so on).
 Turns out, that only Visual Graphic Design was not enough for me: I was driven by frameworks, processes and communication internal and external.

 I felt, the meta-level could be a better fit for me: I wanted to meet client needs, I wanted to know, if our output generate value and how we could measure that.
 I was driven by Design as a Service, Design as part of Communication and how to shape processes leaner.
 Digitalisation was also an enabler: since the term „UX Design“ was born about 5 years ago, I am working as hybrid UX Designer in digital product developments.
 But sometimes I also write, debrief, work as a Collaboration Designer between teams and clients, shape digital visions, ideate, test and learn from users.
 And finally I am allowed to ask questions. 🙂

 Your most hated buzzword…